Meijer: 2010s-2020s

-Meijer opened its first store within the city of Detroit on July 25, 2013, and its second location within the city on June 11, 2015.
+In 2014, Meijer opened a supercenter in Bowling Green, Kentucky, the chain's southernmost location to date.
 Meijer opened its first locations in Wisconsin in June 2015.
 To help promote itself in Wisconsin, Meijer purchased a distribution center in Pleasant Prairie from SuperValu in 2012, and placed an advertisement along the outfield wall of Miller Park, home of the Milwaukee Brewers, in 2014 in anticipation of the company's expansion into Wisconsin.

 Meijer bought the largely vacant Memorial Mall in Sheboygan, Wisconsin, in March 2015.
 Much of the existing structure was demolished, and replaced with a new store in April 2019.

+In 2017, Meijer expanded into the Upper Peninsula of Michigan and northern Wisconsin.
+The company opened locations in Howard, Wisconsin (near Green Bay), Escanaba, Michigan, and Sault Ste.
+Marie, Michigan in May 2017.
+Additional stores in Grand Chute, Wisconsin (in the Fox Cities area) and Marquette, Michigan followed in May 2018.